kice/vs_mxnet/README.md

 Since MXNet is very large and use many libraries to improve perforamce.
 We recommend install MXNet via pip.

-Install the latest beta build with GPU(CUDA 9.2) support
+Install the latest beta build with GPU(CUDA 10.1) support
 ```
-pip install mxnet-cu92 --pre
+pip install mxnet-cu101 --pre
 ```
 Check here for more infomation [Installing MXNet](http://mxnet.incubator.apache.org/install/index.html?platform=Windows&language=Python&processor=GPU&version=master)

-You can check your MXNet installation with.
+You can check your MXNet installation with:

 ```
 > python -c "import mxnet; print(mxnet.__version__)"
-1.3.0
+1.6.0
 ```

 You can also check the GPU support of mxnet.